configurator/git-utils/README.md

 Simply clone this repository, and put it in your path.
 Make sure bash considers the `git-*` files executable.

+_Note:_ All commands assume you are using a terminal and tools that supports ANSI color; if they are redirected, ANSI color is preserved.
+Some command line tools, such as `less`, support this with command line flags, but other tools, especially editors, may have a problem with that.
+If you are using these commands and redirecting output, I suggest using something like [strip-ansi](https://www.npmjs.com/package/strip-ansi) to remove these color codes.

 ### Utilities

 Command             | Description